sumitsahu001/sumitsahu001/README.md

 I'm a motivated and self-taught Full Stack Developer from Indore, India, with a passion for building scalable, AI-first web applications.
 I transitioned from a BCom background to tech, specializing in the MERN stack, API design, and AI integration.

-🌱 I'm currently a Software Developer Intern at WebSeeder Technologies Pvt.
-Ltd. (Aug 2025 - Nov 2025).

-🛠️ I have previous industry experience as a MERN Intern with Ypsilon IT Solution Pvt.
-Ltd. (Aug 2024 - Feb 2025).
+🌱 I’ve completed two MERN-focused internships: Software Developer Intern at WebSeeder Technologies Pvt.
+Ltd. (Aug 2025 – Nov 2025) and MERN Intern at Ypsilon IT Solution Pvt.
+Ltd. (Aug 2024 – Feb 2025).

 💡 I thrive on solving complex problems, optimizing system performance, and collaborating on impactful projects.